 February 1, 1956 (one month short of six years after the ground-breaking) the dam was closed for the first time.
 It took two and a half more years for the lake to form fully.
 On August 1, 1958 the lake reached 1067.77 feet or “full-pool” at that time.

 The official dedication of the lake was held on October 1957.
 Many of the people involved moved on soon afterwards to build Lake Hartwell further north.

 Enjoying the Lake

-The Olympic Torch travelled across America to Atlanta.
+The Olympic Torch travelled across America to Atlanta in 1996.
 It came through Gainesville and was rowed across Lake Lanier at the canoe and kayak venue.
 Huge temporary stands were erected to seat the spectators.

 - The Heritage of Hall County, 1818-2001